Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

-where $\sigma_y^2$ is the variance of $y$ and $\rho$ Pearson's correlation between $y$ and $\hat{y}$.
-As for $MAE$, the measure is calculate on the test set $\mathcal{T}$.\\ \\ The idea of feature importance is to measure how much a performance measure score decreases when a feature is not available.
-A potential solution would be to remove the feature from the data set, re-train the model with the other estimators, and measure the performance.
+The idea of feature importance is to measure how much a performance metric decreases when a feature is not available.
+A potential way to measure feature importance would be to remove the feature from the data set, re-train the model with the other estimators, and measure the change in performance.
 On the one hand, this solution requires re-training and can be computationally intensive.
-On the other hand, it shows what feature is important within the data set rather than within a given trained model.
-Finally, while some models allow having an implicit measure of the importance of a given variable, e.g., regression coefficients for linear regression models, more complicated models like neural networks lack this characteristic.\\ \\ To address feature importance on a unified framework, \cite{RibeiroTG2016} propose the ``local interpretable model-agnostic explanations".
+On the other hand, it shows what feature is important within the data set rather than within a given trained model\footnote{Unlike simple models like linear regressions, where the ``beta'' coefficients and t-statistic give information on the importance of a regressor, more complex models, like neural networks or random forest, don't have such parameters and thus require to resort to more advanced feature importance analyses.}.\\ \\ One goal of the paper is to find characteristics that enable one to predict future stock risk and performance to a certain extent.
+While asset pricing theory relies on linear regression models and their coefficients.
+Our multiple models, some of which are nonparametric, require a unified framework.
+Luckily, a large range of literature on machine learning tackles this question. \cite{RibeiroTG2016} propose the ``local interpretable model-agnostic explanations".
 Their method relies on local surrogate models that are trained to approximate the predictions of the underlying black box model.
-A surrogate model can be any interpretable model such as linear regression or a decision tree.
-In their analysis of the predictability of monthly returns, \cite{GuKX2018} measure the importance of a variable by the reduction in $R^2$ obtained by setting all the values of the selected variable to zero and keeping the values of the other variables fixed. \cite{WeiLS2015} review and compare a large set of methods for variance importance models (VIM) including difference-based VIMs, hypothesis test techniques, or variance-based VIMs.
-The intuition behind these methods is that the more a model's decision criteria depend on a feature, the more the predictions change as a function of perturbing this feature.
-For our analysis, we rely on the method known as ``permutation importance'' by measure how score decreases when replacing the feature by a random noise drawn from the same distribution as the original feature values, see \cite{Breiman2001} and \cite{AltmannTSL2010}.
+A surrogate model can be any interpretable model such as linear regression or a decision tree. \cite{WeiLS2015} review and compare a large set of methods for variance importance models (VIM) including difference-based VIMs, hypothesis test techniques, and variance-based VIMs.
+The intuition behind these methods is that the more a model's decision criteria depend on a feature, the more the predictions change as a function of perturbing this feature. \cite{Breiman2001} and \cite{AltmannTSL2010} suggest a permutation importance method, which measures how a score decreases when the empirical values of a feature are replaced by random noise drawn from the distribution of feature values.
+In their analysis of the predictability of monthly returns, \cite{GuKX2018} measures the importance of a variable by the reduction in $R^2$ obtained by setting all the values of the selected variable to zero and keeping the values of the other variables fixed. \\ \\ In choosing the best method for the application, one needs to consider a trade-off between efficacy and application.
+Permutation methods can be time-consuming for large data sets and like other methods, ignore the correlation between the variables for certain models.
+Since we are not interested in inference in this paper, we opt for the same approach as \cite{GuKX2018} by setting one column to zero and measuring the change in the Kendall correlation when doing so.\\ \\ For the second part of the analysis where ESG data are incorporated, we use a more novel approach in addition to the feature importance from the first part.
+The new approach is called Shapley additive explanations (SHAP)\cite{LundbergL17}.
+SHAP stems from game theory and assigns importance to variables based on their contribution to improving the model from different \textit{collaborative combinations}.
+The complexity of Shapley value is NP-hard which makes applying it to all the models very time-consuming.
+There are approximations that are polynomial in time for tree-based models.
+Therefore, we focus on XGBoost to conduct the analysis using Shapley values.